Nonparametric Multi-shape Modeling with Uncertainty Quantification: Arc-length Parameterization Algorithms

 where $f_1(s),f_2(s)$ are univariate $x,y$-coordinates functions with shared parameter $s$.
 As in the main text, we assume this parameter is the arc-length parameter, although other choices are allowed.
 This bound depends on the curvature of $\mathbf{f}(s)$ and the maximal difference between sample point coordinates.
+The total error bound above can be decomposed into error bounds which depend on consecutive ordered sample points $(y_{i1},y_{i2})$ and $(y_{i+1,1},y_{i+1,2})$ with arc-length parameters $s_i,s_{i+1}$: